- Bilateral Air Service Negotiations and Policy Support and Regulation

 - statistics and other data exchange requirements; and

 Confidentiality is attached to some of the information associated with the bilateral negotiation process (generally at the request of Australia's bilateral partner).
 Where relevant, the Department aims both to safeguard this confidentiality whilst ensuring that the fullest possible advice is available to applicants.

 As a result, applicants or their agents may be required to sign a confidentiality undertaking before gaining access to this information.
 This undertaking recognises that:

 - access to documents and information is for the purpose of developing an application for available capacity and/or developing an application when a determination or interim determination on capacity is subject to renewal;

 - certain documents and information are confidential and;

 - applicants are to keep the contents of these documents and information provided confidential and to use such information only for developing applications to the Commission.

-Subsection 12 (1) of the Air Navigation Act 1920 provides that an international airline shall not operate a scheduled international air service over, into or out of Australian territory except in accordance with an international airline licence issued by the Secretary in accordance with the Air Navigation Regulations.
-Subregulation 15 (2) of the Air Navigation Regulations provides that an applicant for an international airline licence shall furnish such information as the Secretary requires for a proper consideration of the application.
+Subsection 12 (1) of the Air Navigation Act 1920 provides that an international airline shall not operate a scheduled international air service over, into or out of Australian territory except in accordance with an international airline licence issued by the Secretary in accordance with the Air Navigation Regulation.
+Subregulation 15 (2) of the Air Navigation Regulation provides that an applicant for an international airline licence shall furnish such information as the Secretary requires for a proper consideration of the application.

 An Australian carrier granted an allocation of capacity must be designated by Australia before it is able to operate international air services.
 Australian carriers seeking designation are required to demonstrate their capability to comply with the provisions of Australia's bilateral air services agreements including the requirement that they are substantially owned and effectively controlled by Australian nationals.